mozachiu/FCND-Motion-Planning/writeup.md

 - planning_utils.py
 `
 The class "Action" valuate the cost and return the allowed action.
 The method "valid_actions" returns a list of valid actions given a grid and current node.
-Finally find a path from start to goal using A* with the method "a_star()".
+Then find a path from start to goal using A* with the method "a_star()".
 A* is a search algorithm calculate the sum cost of all plan with the lowest expected cost.
+Finally generate the waypoints  and sent to the simulator using the method "send_waypoints".
 `

 And here's a lovely image of my results (ok this image has nothing to do with it, but it's a nice example of how to include images in your writeup!)